tofu-tf/tofu/docs/console.md

 ### What if you need to keep things simple?

 Let's say you're writing something simple and you need some of that good ol' console IO.
 Of course you can use plain `println` but we are nice and pure here.
-So let me introduce you to `tofu.Console`.
+It is way better to use `tofu.Console` in such case.

 #### Console

-So the `Console[F]` does three things:
+The `Console[F]` does three things:

 * lets you read from standard input in `F`
 * lets you write to standard output in `F`